owencompher/xl/README.md

 There may still be bugs, so please try out the converter and try to break it.
-If you do discover unexpected behavior (the program may still crash or freeze; this is not nescesarily unexpected, I just haven't implemented syntax/error checking yet) please contact me at O2C#9358 on Discord or any other contact method you know or can find.
+If you do discover unexpected behavior (the program may still crash or freeze; this is not nescesarily unexpected, I just haven't implemented syntax/error checking yet) please contact me at owenaf on Discord or any other contact method you know or can find.

 ## Using The Program